NikolaiT/struktur/README.md

 An abstract algorithm that recognizes a recurring structure in rendered HTML pages.

+**Struktur** is the end of web scraping as we know it.
+I used to spend hours upon hours searching smart CSS selectors and XPath queries in order to target the information I wanted to scrape from web pages.

+With **Struktur**, you never even have to open your Web Dev Console.
+You simply run **Struktur** on a page that you want to extract data from and **Struktur** automatically suggest possible structured information.
+You select the structure you are interested in give the data variable names.

+You only need to create the logic that enters your search terms into input fields.
+The parsing scraping of data is handled completely by **Struktur**.

 ## Motivation

 The main motivation is that defining CSS / Xpath selectors for web scraping projects is a